 When the big Belgian announced he would not be extending his stay at Goodison Park in May 2017, he put many of Europe’s biggest clubs on red alert.
 25 league goals for Rom last season is a testament to the prolific striker he has become.

 Naturally, such an amount of goals warrant a very sizeable price tag, and it was Manchester United who would ultimately pay an initial fee of £75 million to get their man.
 Will he live up to the billing?
 Only time will tell.

 On the 27th of December 2017, Virgil was signed by Liverpool from Southampton for a fee of over £75m which is to date the world record fee for a defender.

 He scored on his debut in the Merseyside derby which proved to be the winning goal.
 Can he prove his worth all season?

 9. Gonzalo Higuain – €90m

 In the summer of 2016, Juventus made a huge splash by buying Argentine striker Gonzalo Higuain from Serie A side Napoli.
 Higuain immediately topped the charts of most expensive transfers in Italian history, coming off a season where he broke a 66-year old Serie A record for most goals, netting 36 times.

-When Real Madrid offered a world-record fee for the Portuguese star, United felt they had no choice but to take the money and run.
+When Real Madrid offered a world-record fee for the Portuguese star in 2009, United felt they had no choice but to take the money and run.